browserengineering/book/book/security.md

 Now this form can't be submitted except from our website.
 Repeat this nonce fix for each form in the application, and it'll be secure from CSRF attacks.
-But server-side solutions are fragile---what if you forget a form---and relying on every website out there to do it right is a pipe dream.
+But server-side solutions are fragile (what if you forget a form?) and relying on every website out there to do it right is a pipe dream.
 It'd be better for the browser to provide a fail-safe backup.